TNA Turning Point (2012)

 The 2012 Turning Point was a professional wrestling pay-per-view event produced by Total Nonstop Action Wrestling that took place on November 11, 2012 at the Impact Wrestling Zone in Orlando, Florida.
 It was the ninth annual Turning Point event and the final one to be broadcast on pay-per-view.

 Eight matches were featured on the card.
-The main event consisted of Jeff Hardy successfully defending the TNA World Heavyweight Championship in a Ladder match against Austin Aries.
-More matches on the uppercard included Kurt Angle defeating Devon, and James Storm defeating A.J.
-Styles and Bobby Roode to become number one contender to the TNA World Heavyweight Championship.
+In the main event Jeff Hardy defeated Austin Aries in a Ladder match to retain the TNA World Heavyweight Championship.
+In other prominent matches, James Storm defeated AJ Styles and Bobby Roode in a triple threat match to determine the #1 contender to the TNA World Heavyweight Championship, Kurt Angle defeated Devon, and in the opening contest, Samoa Joe defeated Magnus in a No Disqualification match to retain the TNA World Television Championship.

 In October 2017, with the launch of the Global Wrestling Network, the event became available to stream on demand.